-Okanagan-Shuswap weather: Sunny and warm - Vernon Morning Star
+Okanagan-Shuswap weather: sunny and warm - Vernon Morning Star

-Kelowna: Mainly sunny with a high of 22 C. Tonight is expected to be clear, becoming partly cloudy near midnight with a low of 9 C.
+Kelowna: Sunny today with a high of 28 C. UV index 8 or very high.
+Tonight is expected to be clear with a low 11 C.

-Vernon: Mainly sunny with a high of 22 C. Tonight will be clear, becoming partly cloudy near midnight.
-The low tonight will be 9 C.
+Vernon: Sunny, high 28 C. Tonight is expected to be clear and low of 11 C.

-Penticton: Sunny and a high 23 C — 26 C near Osoyoos.
-Tonight is also expected to be clear, becoming partly cloudy near midnight.
-Low 9 C.
+Penticton: Sunny.
+High 28 C. Tonight is expected to be clear with a low 11 C.

-Salmon Arm: Sunny with a high of 22 C. Tonight is expected to be clear, becoming partly cloudy near midnight.
-Low 8 C.
+Salmon Arm: Sunny and a high of 27 C (HumidexL 28 C).
+Tonight is clear with a low of 9 C.

-Fact of the Day: In Switzerland it is illegal to own just one guinea pig.
-This is because guinea pigs are social animals, and they are considered victims of abuse if they are alone.

-No highway alerts are in effect.
-Environment Canada is calling for mainly sun this week and increasing temperatures going into the weekend.
-Temperatures are expected to reach 28 C on Saturday.

 To report a typo, email: